-What is the minimum income for the 30% ruling in 2025?
+What is the minimum income requirement for the expat ruling (30% ruling) in 2026?

 Euro bankbiljetten in stapels op houten bureau met rekenmachine "2025" en Nederlandse belastingdocumenten voor financiële planning